mohd-makki/mohd-makki/README.md

 - Chinook Music Store analysis (SQL)
 - Web Scraping (by Python library of Beautiful Soup)
 - Python code to download video from a website . . . and others

+_my GitHub account has been recently created, and all the projects listed_ _above (along with additional ones) will be uploaded to this account at the earliest opportunity._
 ---

 ### BEYOND DATA INTEREST: